Cray-HPE/docs-csm/operations/power_management/Worker_Node_COS_Power_Up_Configuration.md

    Continue only when there are no errors in the Ansible log.

-1. Clear the error counts on all nodes so that CFS batcher can run ncn-personalization on all worker nodes.
+1. Clear the error counts on all nodes so that CFS batcher can run NCN personalization on all worker nodes.
 This will have the SHS openibd restart, then will see all of the COS stuff as never been done and should load lnet, dvs, and Lustre just fine.

    ```bash
    ncn# cray cfs components update --enabled true --state '[]' --error-count 0 --format json $XNAME
    ```

-1. Watch the CFS ncn-personaliation run on the worker nodes to ensure that the configuration completes with no further errors.
+1. Watch the CFS NCN personaliation run on the worker nodes to ensure that the configuration completes with no further errors.

    ```bash
    ncn# kubectl -n services --sort-by=.metadata.creationTimestamp get pods | grep cfs